Skip to main content

 • How does Seattle Core compare on ADU cost and timeline?

 Construction labor and material cost is within ~6% across Seattle Core jurisdictions because the same subcontractor pool services the region.
-The real cost variance is in fees (SDCs, capacity charges, school impact) and timeline (median 8–16 weeks permit, depending on AHJ workload).
+Real cost variance is in fees (SDCs, capacity charges, school impact) and timeline (median 8–16 weeks permit, depending on AHJ workload).
 We publish per-city permit medians monthly so you can compare Seattle Core cities directly before choosing a lot.

 • Do I need a different contractor for each Seattle Core city?